Revisiting Softmax for Uncertainty Approximation in Text Classification: Introduction

-\textbf{Contribution} In summary, our contributions are: 1) an empirical study of MC dropout and softmax for text classification tasks, using two different neural architectures, and five datasets; 2) an analysis of the underlying performance of MC dropout and softmax using expected calibration error; 3) a comparison of MC dropout and softmax, using the two methods' measured accuracy/F1 and runtime.
+\textbf{Contribution} In summary, our contributions are: 1) an empirical study of an efficient version of MC dropout and softmax for text classification tasks, using two different neural architectures, and five datasets; 2) a comparison of uncertainty estimation between MC dropout and softmax using expected calibration error; 3) a comparison of the cost vs. benefit of MC dropout and softmax in a setting where efficiency is of concern.